Techyhub-stack/web-game/README.md

 How to run

-1. Open a terminal in this folder: `c:/Users/Admin/Desktop/web-game`
+1. Open a terminal in your downloads folder/the location or path you downloaded my files .
 2. Install dependencies: `npm install`
 3. Start the dev server: `npm run start`